uncharted-causemos/quickstart/README.md

 ```

 #### Register data-pipeline task into Prefect/Dask
-Copy the following into `register_datapipeline.sh` and change
+Copy the following into `register_datapipeline.sh`.
 ```
 #!/bin/bash